stinkang/BeatMachineAudioUnit/README.md

 # BeatMachineAudioUnit
 stinkang/beatmachine ported into an AUv3

-Side note: I don't think Logic supports aumf Audio Units yet: https://developer.apple.com/forums/thread/99516
+Side note: I don't think Logic supports aumf Audio Units yet: https://developer.apple.com/forums/thread/99516 :|

+but BeatMachineExtension runs correctly with the host app from this project.